kpurcell/Git4NOAA/git4NOAA/index.Rmd

 >-- Donald E. Knuth, Literate Programming, 1984

-## Essential a document with the code and text in one.
+Documents with code & text in one, in which tables, values, plots are dynamically created as changes to underlying structure and data occur.

 ## Why?

 1. Increased repeatability
-2. Reduced creation time (image transfer)
+2. Reduced creation time
-3. Reduced transposition errors (no errors in tables)
+3. Reduced transposition errors
 4. Reduced re-creation time (no repetition when data changes)

 ---